thavinb/AmpRecon/README.md

 ### Essential Parameters

 - `--execution_mode` : Sets the entry point for the pipeline.
 This can be "fastq" (the expected input type in fastq files), "irods" (the expected input type is CRAM files), or "in-country" (the expected input type is BCL files).
-- `--run_id` : Identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC files.
+- `--run_id` : Identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC file.
 - `--species_config`/`-c` : stages the relevant reference amplicon panels and references to analyse data from specific species.
 Configuration files for _P. falciparum_ and _P. vivax_ are provided in the repository in `path/to/repository/conf`

-**NB**: Using the `-c` flag is the easiest way to point to specific reference files and using this flag makes it unnecessary to specify the certain parameters at the command-line ([see below](#species-configuration-file)).
+> **NB**: Using the `-c` flag is the easiest way to point to specific reference files and using this flag makes it unnecessary to specify the certain parameters at the command-line ([see below](#species-configuration-file)).

 Based on which execution mode you specify, there are further parameters that need to be specified:

+#### `--execution_mode fastq`

+- `--fastq_manifest` : Full path to FASTQ manifest.
+This is a tsv containing tab-separated file containing details of samples and corresponding unpaired fastq data.

 #### `--execution_mode irods`